What is your study programme?

 Upcoming projects

-The AILC will run several projects in the second semester 23-24 that deal with issues of public international law:
+In the first semester of academic year 2024/2025, the Amsterdam International Law Clinic (AILC) will run several projects that deal with issues of public international law:

 Prior projects